m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Summary

-I usually worked with tiny start-ups and became a little bit of everything besides being an autodidactic developer.
+I usually worked with start-ups and became a little bit of everything besides being an autodidactic developer.
 My strongest side is that I love programming and crave to make a difference in the world.
 And I believe I can contribute to your company's vision.

 > If you wonder about my works I can share my non-privates.